acapunay-math/ShintaniK41/README.txt

     ATTRACTOR-REPELLER CONSTRUCTION OF SHINTANI DOMAINS FOR
     TOTALLY COMPLEX QUARTIC FIELDS (version 2)

-by A. CAPUÑAY, M. ESPINOZA AND E. FRIEDMAN, submitted to the Journal of Number Theory.
+by A. CAPUÑAY, M. ESPINOZA AND E. FRIEDMAN, submitted to the Journal of Number Theory (2023).

    The file SHINTANI.txt is a text file meant to be downloaded and read into PARI GP via the command